Journal Finder

 Picking the wrong journal costs months.
-Paste your title and abstract and the Journal Recommender ranks a shortlist of target venues from a 1,214-journal index — each one shown with its tier, open-access status, citation rate, publisher, and a predatory-journal flag.
-It runs on a local 33,976-paper library with zero LLM cost: free, unlimited, sub-second, no signup.
+Paste your title and abstract and the Journal Finder ranks a shortlist of target venues from a 17,500-journal index — each one shown with its tier, open-access status, citation rate, publisher, and a predatory-journal flag.
+It runs on a local 4.5M-paper library with no LLM in the loop: deterministic, sub-second.
+Create a free account — 25 credits to start, each search costs 15 credits.

 Venues indexed